What Are Options: A Complete Guide for Beginners

 Options Contracts: Terms to Know

-There are a few different elements of the contract that you should know before you begin trading options.
+There are a few different elements of the options contract that you should know before you begin trading options.
 As you begin to understand each part and how they interact, you can potentially build a stronger strategy.

 Moomoo most active options contract